Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] AWS IAM roles.
 - [ ] AWS IAM access keys.

 ### A company has contracted with a third party to audit several AWS accounts.
 To enable the audit, cross-account IAM roles have been created in each account targeted for audit.
-The Auditor is having trouble accessing some of the accounts.
+The auditor is having trouble accessing some of the accounts.
 Which of the following may be causing this problem?
-(Choose three.).
+(Choose three.)

-- [ ] The external ID used by the Auditor is missing or incorrect.
+- [x] The external ID used by the auditor is missing or incorrect.
-- [ ] The Auditor is using the incorrect password.
+- [ ] The auditor is using the incorrect password.
-- [x] The Auditor has not been granted sts:AssumeRole for the role in the destination account.
+- [x] The auditor has not been granted `sts:AssumeRole` for the role in the destination account.
-- [ ] The Amazon EC2 role used by the Auditor must be set to the destination account role.
+- [ ] The Amazon EC2 role used by the auditor must be set to the destination account role.
-- [x] The secret key used by the Auditor is missing or incorrect.
+- [ ] The secret key used by the auditor is missing or incorrect.
-- [x] The role ARN used by the Auditor is missing or incorrect.
+- [x] The role ARN used by the auditor is missing or incorrect.

 ### Compliance requirements state that all communications between company on-premises hosts and EC2 instances be encrypted in transit.
 Hosts use custom proprietary protocols for their communication, and EC2 instances need to be fronted by a load balancer for increased availability.
 Which of the following solutions will meet these requirements?